trinhshub/trinhshub.github.io/README.md

   The Productivity System.
 </p>

+I have been on both sides of that line.
+With society constantly pushing you to hustle, I often feel that I am not working hard enough, which put me on the yellow side.
+While constantly thinking you are not working hard enough comes with a lot of guilt, I recently noticed that falling into the pink zone is even more dangerous.
+Hardworking is often seen as a positive trait, but I've learned that the pink zone is when you start creating mistakes and wasting effort without even knowing that (The von Manstein Matrix does carry some truths in it).
+It also leads to much burnout and self-doubt.

-Looking at this chart, my friend had an interesting comment about his progress: "I think I am on the line and having a good balance, but to get to this point, my progress did not move in a straight line but waggled around the optimal productivity line like a sine graph."
-My own take from this chart is that it is important to realize where you are on the chart, because at times, reducing the scope of what you're trying to do or working less can help you to get work done more efficiently, therefore optimize productivity.
+It is very important to realize which side you are on so that you can adjust your behaviors.
+Sometimes, reducing the scope of what you're trying to do or working less can help you to get work done more efficiently, therefore optimize productivity.
+Other times, try taking breaks to improve your cognitive ability by reading books, educating yourself, meditate, and exercise.
+The goal is to stay on the diagonal line and slowly enhance both axes simultaneously to move up to the highly productive point.

 [**Activities**](https://trinhshub.github.io/Activities/)